ArfNtz/render/README.md

 ).render(into: &html)
 ```

-- The html document produced by `render` :
+- The resulting html document, produced by `render` :

 ```html
 <!doctype html>